 PUBLISHER TERMS OF SERVICE AGREEMENT

-These Publisher Terms of Service Agreement (the, "Agreement") are entered into by and between Disqus, Inc. (“Licensor”) and the Publisher executing this Agreement electronically through the Licensor’s website.
-Therefore, in consideration of the mutual covenants of the parties and other valuable consideration, the sufficiency and receipt of which is hereby acknowledged, the Parties agree as follows:
+This Publisher Terms of Service Agreement (the, "Agreement") is entered into by and between Disqus, Inc. (“Licensor”) and the publisher ("Publisher") as of the date of executing this Agreement electronically through the Licensor’s website (Effective Date").
+Therefore, in consideration of the mutual covenants of the parties and other valuable considerations, the sufficiency and receipt of which is hereby acknowledged, the parties agree as follows:

 1.3 Updates.
 The parties agree that Licensor may make updates, modifications or improvements (collectively, “Updates”) to the Service from time to time in its sole discretion.